 in terms of the rate constants and [NAD+],[NAM], which are assumed to be in significant excess and hence approximately equal to their initial concentrations [NAD+]0,[NAM]0 respectively, we obtain expressions of the form (1):

 (1)

-where the term c54 that is second order in [NAM] will be omitted from the analysis below.
+Where, the term c54 that is second order in [NAM] will be omitted from the analysis below.
 Expressions for the cij’sare provided in the Appendix.
 The initial rate of deacylation can be then expressed